Tom-Hermann/CPE_pushswap_2019/README.md

 # CPE_pushswap_2019

-The game is made up of two lists of numbers named l_a and l_b.\n In the beginning, l_b will be empty and l_a will contain a certain amount of positive or negative numbers.
+The game is made up of two lists of numbers named l_a and l_b.
+In the beginning, l_b will be empty and l_a will contain a certain amount of positive or negative numbers.
 The objective of the game is to sort l_a.
 In order to accomplish this, you will only have access to the following operation: